You're not stuck.

 You know what you keep tolerating.

-The version of yourself that keeps pretending instead of telling the truth.
+And the version of yourself that keeps pretending instead of telling the truth.

-And when it’s time to honor what you already know, you hesitate.
+When it's time to honor what you already know, you hesitate.

 You may think the problem is clarity, discipline, or confidence.